 When Ana Paula Silveira got pregnant, she and her husband, Alvaro Zermiani, dreamed about seeing the face of their child during her first ultrasound exam.
 But weeks later, they got to feel it instead.

 Both Ana Paula and Alvaro, who live in São Paulo, Brazil, are legally blind.
 Their son, Davi Lucas, was strong and healthy, but there was no way their eyes could see the first grainy glimpses of their baby on the ultrasound monitor.

 They decided to take a different path.
-The couple made a trip to the office of Dr. Heron Werner, a gynecologist and obstetrician working at the DASA clinic in Rio de Janeiro.
+The couple made a trip to the office of Dr. Heron Werner, a gynecologist and obstetrician working in Rio de Janeiro.
 He agreed to follow Ana Paula through her pregnancy.